Binaryx01/ishwor013/README.md

-# Welcome to My GitHub!
+# 👋 Welcome to My GitHub!

-![Hello, World!]

 Hi there!
-I'm Binaryx01, your friendly neighborhood coder with a passion for ASP.NET Core and Game Development.
-If you’re here, it’s either because you’re interested in my code, or you’re lost and need directions to the nearest coffee shop.
-Either way, welcome!

-## 🛠️ My Toolkit

-- **Languages**: Html, css, Javascript, Php, Laravel, Android, Kotlin (Fluent in CoffeeScript and Sarcasm)
-- **Frameworks**: Laravel, Unity (Not the Unity you see in a cheesy sci-fi movie)
-- **Tools**: Visual Studio code,Visual Studio, Git, Docker (for when you need your code in a tiny, portable container)

-Feel free to browse my repositories, star the ones you like, and maybe leave a comment or two.
-And remember, every star helps a squirrel get its wings!

-Happy Coding! 🚀
+I'm **Binaryx01** — a passionate web developer specializing in **Laravel** and **custom WordPress theme & plugin development**.
+Whether you're here to explore my code, collaborate, or just stumbled in looking for good code and coffee, you're absolutely welcome!

 ---

+## 🧰 My Tech Stack

+- **Languages**: PHP, HTML, CSS, JavaScript
+- **Frameworks & Platforms**: Laravel, WordPress (Custom Theme & Plugin Development)
+- **Tools**: VS Code, Visual Studio, Git, Docker

+---

+## 🚀 What I Do

+I focus on building clean, scalable, and performance-oriented web applications using **Laravel**, and crafting custom, client-ready solutions for **WordPress** — from themes to complex plugins.
+Whether it's a school management system or a modern e-commerce site, I prioritize code quality and usability.

+---

+Feel free to explore my repositories, star your favorites, or drop a comment.
+Your feedback helps me grow — and gives my code some much-needed self-esteem.

+---

-> "If debugging is the process of removing software bugs, then programming must be the process of putting them in." – Edsger W. Dijkstra
+> “If debugging is the process of removing software bugs, then programming must be the process of putting them in.”
+> — *Edsger W. Dijkstra*
+>
+> ...Good thing I only write **bug-free Laravel and WordPress code. 😉***

+---

+Happy coding! 🙌